sflanaga/csv-groupby/README.md

             Parse the path of the file to and process only those that match.
 If the matches have sub groups, then use those strings as parts to summarized.
 This works in CSV mode as well as Regex mode, but not while parsing STDIO
-    -C, --re_line_contains <re-line-contains>
+        --re_line_contains <re-line-contains>
             Gives a hint to regex mode to presearch a line before testing regex.
-This may speed up regex mode significantly if the lines you match on are a minority to the whole -d, --input_delimiter <delimiter>
+This may speed up regex mode significantly if the lines you match on are a minority to the whole.
+    -d, --input_delimiter <delimiter>
-            Delimiter if in csv mode [default: ,]
+            Delimiter if in csv mode Note:  \t == <tab>  \0 == <null>  \dVAL where VAL is decimal number for ascii from 0 to 127

+            Did you know that you can escape tabs and other special characters? bash use -d $'\t' power shell use -d `t note it's the other single quote cmd.exe  use cmd.exe /f:off and type -d "<TAB>" But \t \0 \d11 are there where 11 [default: ,]
+    -q, --quote <quote>
+            csv quote character for fields that might contain the delimiter

+    -e, --escape <escape>
+            csv escape character for the quote character

+    -C, --comment <comment>
+            csv escape character for the quote character

     -o, --output_delimiter <outputdelimiter>
             Output delimiter for written summaries [default: ,]

-    -e, --empty_string <empty>
+        --empty_string <empty>
             Empty string substitution - default is "" empty/nothing/notta [default: ]

-    -n, --worker_threads <no-threads>
+    -t, --worker_threads <no-threads>
-            Number of csv or re parsing threads - defaults to up to 12 if you have that many CPUs [default: 12]
+            Number of csv or re parsing threads - defaults to up to 12 if you have that many CPUs [default: 4]

-    -q, --queue_size <thread-qsize>
+        --queue_size <thread-qsize>
-            Length of queue between IO block reading and parsing threads [default: 48]
+            Length of queue between IO block reading and parsing threads [default: 16]

         --block_size_k <block-size-k>
             Size of the IO block "K" (1024 bytes) used between reading thread and parser threads [default: 256]